cyclic-software/docs/docs/concepts/database.md

 ```
 ## Using DynamoDB Directly

-If you choose not to use the open source `cyclic-dynamodb` package, apps have CRUD access to the table and can make use of the table's generic raw schema directly.
+If you choose not to use the open-source `cyclic-dynamodb` package, apps have CRUD access to the table and can make use of the table's generic raw schema directly.

-When using the table directly with AWS DynamoDB SDK or other third party SDKs, the following fields and indexes can be used:
+When using the table directly with AWS DynamoDB SDK or other third-party SDKs, the following fields and indexes can be used:

 | IndexName | Partition Key | Range Key     | Projected Fields     |
 |-----------|---------------|---------------|----------------------|